 So, then, what do we do with genre?
 How does it apply to your book?
 And the cover?

 - First, identify your genre.
 Don’t forget sub-genre.
-Narrow it down to 2-3 options (Amazon limits the number of genres you can list anyway).
+Narrow it down to 2-3 options (this will help when listing your categories on Amazon, too).

 If you think your book ‘defies’ genre, you’ll still want to identify which genres you’re melding together.
 Your story won’t appeal to everyone (that’s an impossible goal), and likewise, it won’t fit into every genre.
 So it can only help your book’s success if you know what type of readers will be interested.
 For example, a book like Unicorn Western — an obvious genre-meld of Western and Fantasy from the title alone — is very careful to portray the genres with it’s cover design.
 Which brings us to…